Table of Contents

 He valued activities such as drama, music, and even tree climbing.
 His unique teaching methods made him a renowned teacher in India and a trailblazer in Indian education.
 Today, he inspires generations to learn with joy and embrace their uniqueness.

-- “The best education goes beyond giving us information; it helps us live in harmony with everything around us.”
+“The finest education does more than just provide information; it teaches us to live in harmony with everything around us.”

-- “The main purpose of teaching is not to explain, but to open the mind’s doors.”
+“The true purpose of teaching is not to explain, but to unlock the doors of the mind.”

 6. Swami Vivekananda

-- “Rise up!
-Stay alert!
-Keep going until you achieve your goal.”
+“Rise!
+Stay vigilant!
+Keep moving forward until you reach your goal.”

-- “Tasks feel simple when you’re active.
-But they become tough when you’re idle.”
+“Tasks seem easy when you’re active, but they become difficult when you’re idle.”

 7. Dr. APJ Abdul Kalam